-• For example, a participant is pre-tested using the CASAS, he/she cannot be post-tested using the TABE 11 or the TABE 12.
+• For example, a participant is pre-tested using the TABE CLAS-E, he/she cannot be post-tested using the TABE 11 or the TABE 12.

-For the TABE 11/12, the test may be administered using the paper-based or computer-based version.
+The TABE 11/12 may be administered using the paper-based or computer-based version.
+For the TABE 11/12, the test may be proctored remotely by local staff or through a DRC approved 3rd party vendor.